ramos-j/docs/Maker.md

 ### Capital Investment Firms: Dai backed by off-chain collateral

 Capital Investment Firms (CIFs) are companies (legal entities) that specialize in repackaging legal securities into a format that can be used as collateral for borrowing dai.
 This is achieved through a smart contract called the *CIF Trap*, which enables Maker to give the CIF a debt ceiling based on its internal holdings of legal securities.
-CIFs increase the ability of the system to respond to dai demand shocks by borrowind dai and trading it for other assets.
+CIFs increase the ability of the system to respond to dai demand shocks by borrowing dai and trading it for other assets.

 Governance of Maker
 -----------------------------------